 - 1. Air-conditioned and mixed-mode buildings: Where the building's air intakes and exhausts are over 10m apart to minimise recirculation AND intakes are over 20m from sources of external pollution. - 2.
 Naturally-ventilated buildings: Where openable windows/ventilators are over 10m from sources of external pollution. - 3.
-In addition to the specific BREEAM criteria above, the building has been designed to provide fresh air rates to dilute pollutants in accordance with the following good practice: - a.
-In general office type areas fresh air is provided in accordance with the top of the range recommended in the British Council for Offices Guide to Best Practice in the Specification of Offices14 i.e. 12 litres per second per person.
+In addition to the specific BREEAM criteria above, the building has been designed to provide fresh air and minimise internal pollutants (and ingress of external polluted air into the building) in accordance with the criteria of Building Bulleting 101 Ventilation of School Buildings.

-Compliance Notes S New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Note S New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
 Measuring the distance The distance requirement does not necessarily mean the plan distance, but the three dimensional distance around and over objects; e.g. on plan the air intakes may be less than 20m from a source of external pollution, but the intake may be on the roof of a 10 storey building and therefore over 20m from the source of pollution.
 Sources of external pollution This includes the following: Highways and the main access roads on the assessed site.
 Car parks and delivery/vehicle waiting bays Other building exhausts, including from building services plant industrial/agricultural processes Excluded sources Service and access roads with restricted and infrequent access (for example roads used only for waste collection) are unlikely to represent a significant source of external pollution.
 These roads can therefore be excluded from the criteria of this issue.
 This does not include vehicle pick-up/drop-off or waiting bays.
 Filters It must be noted that filters fitted on the air supply are not considered by BREEAM to provide adequate protection from sources of external pollution.
 As such the distance criteria cannot be relaxed where filters are specified.